Exactly What to Do in Florence (For First Timers)

 10 of Our Favorite Things to Do in Florence (and HOW to do Them!)

-Let’s get right into it – below, you’ll find our favorite things to do in Florence, in the rough order in which we’d recommend them.
+Let’s get right into it – below, you’ll find our favorite things to do, in the rough order in which we’d recommend them.
 Obviously, some things will take more time than others (e.g. the Uffizi Gallery vs. eating a sandwich), so take the order with a grain of salt.

 One other thing to know is that we go into detail on why we believe each thing deserves a spot on the list, and all the practical information you need to actually do it like how much it costs and how to get tickets.